ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

    a.
 The accounts are defined with different output descriptors using `account` UR type (e.g. syncing Bitcoin accounts with BTC-only watch-only wallet).
    b.
 The accounts of the same coin are defined by several public keys and different derivation paths using `crypto-multi-accounts` UR type (e.g. syncing Solana accounts with Solflare wallet as watch-only wallet).

-3) Sync the accounts of multiple coins identified with their coin identity, along with optional tokens information and device-related metadata, using `crypto-portfolio` UR type (e.g. syncing any coin and token between NGRAVE ZERO offline signer and NGRAVE LIQUID watch-only wallet).
+3) Sync the accounts of multiple coins identified with their coin identity, along with optional tokens information and device-related metadata, using `portfolio` UR type (e.g. syncing any coin and token between NGRAVE ZERO offline signer and NGRAVE LIQUID watch-only wallet).

 ### 1) Sync a single coin based on a unique extended public key (Metamask case)